Deep-Fried Shrimp Toast – Time Life Cookbooks

 1 cup chicken stock, fresh or canned

-2 tablespoons cornstarch dissolved in 3 tablespoons cold chicken stock or cold water
+2 tablespoons cornstarch dissolved in 3 tablespoons cold chicken stock

 2 eggs, lightly beaten